Fault Injection Block

 1) Types of fault.
 Stuck-at: the block output stays constant, preserving the latest correct value before the error occurrence; Package drop: the correct output is replaced by the specified Value, emulating a package drop; Bias/Offset: the defined positive or negative Bias value is added to the block output; Noise: a random noise value is added.
 The Boundaries are defined as the percentage of the correct value; Time delay: a delay is introduced into the signal.
 During the delay the value is same as was before the fault activation; Bit flips: the defined Number of bits are inverted in the binary representation of the correct value.

 2) Fault events.
-Failure probability: errors are injected based on the constant failure probability for each executionof the block function; Mean Time to Failure: errors are injected according to the specified MTTF, normal distribution.
+Failure probability: errors are injected based on the constant failure probability for each executionof the block function; Mean Time to Failure: errors are injected according to the specified MTTF, normal distribution; Deterministic: errors are injected at specific time step.

 3) Fault effects.
 Once: an error appears only one time during a simulation; Constant time: the block produces erroneous output during the specified time period; Infinite time: the block produces erroneous output until the end of the simulation; Mean Time to Repair: normally distributed MTTR regulates the time of the error effect.